 For G1R9, you will need (as part of the above) the required language at grade A in Advanced Highers.

-Typically we ask for 36 to 37 points overall; of these 18 or more should be at Higher Level, including 6 in Mathematics, and also including (for G1R9 only) 6 in the relevant modern language.
+Typically we ask for 34 points overall; of these 18 or more should be at Higher Level, including 6 in Mathematics, and also including (for G1R9 only) 6 in the relevant modern language.